 The mobile partition moves from one server to another by the source server sending the logical partition state information to the destination server over a local area network (LAN).
-However, partition disk data cannot pass from one system to another system over a network.
-Thus, for partition mobility to succeed, the mobile partition must use storage resources that are managed by a storage area network (SAN).
-By using SAN storage, the mobile partition can access the same storage from both the source and destination servers.
+However, partition disk data

 The following figure shows an example of the storage configuration required for partition mobility.